ndarwich/DormBuddy/README.md

 If you have an Android phone:
 ```
 1. Make sure "Unknown Sources" is toggled on under Settings > Security
-2. Download the DormBuddy.apk in the root folder and copy it to your device.
-You
+2. Download the DormBuddy.apk from the root folder and copy it to your device
-should be able to execute and interact with DormBuddy
 3. Install DormBuddy
 4. Run the app
 ```